 The Sun Vanguard

-The fastest way to reach Gulfside is to travel by boat, sailing across the gulf in a matter of hours.
-The alternative is a grueling trip on land along the coast as it winds slowly away to the east and north and eventually back to the west.
+The fastest way to reach Farport is to travel by boat, sailing across the gulf in a matter of hours.
+The alternative is a grueling trip on land along the coast as it winds slowly away to the east and north, detouring around a nasty stretch of forest called the Trollbriar, and then eventually angling back to the west.
 A trip of hundreds of miles following the curving coastline, when a short jaunt over the open water gets one there in a fraction of the time.

 It’s downhill the entire way.